Assistance from Hackensack and Bergen County Salvation Army.

 Transitional housing and shelters are available in the region.
 Some may focus on veterans, and others may provide longer term housing to men, single parents, or women.
 When someone uses one of these centers they will also receive and need to participate in social services and case management, such as ESL classes and job training.

 One program that focuses on veterans is Operation Red Shield.
 It supports active military personnel, veterans, and their family members in the Hackensack area.
+There may even be applications to veteran rent assistance programs if they are facing eviction or homeless in Bergen County.
 Call 908-851-9300 for details.

 Some neighboring counties in New Jersey offer preschool and child care programs for children up to five years of age.
+They can be used by parents to keep their children safe, and the Salvation Army in Bergen County may also give them free meals or food boxes.
 Some centers may be able to support students up to age 12.